globewalker91/Python_framework_demo/README.md

 Notes:

 1. I have Python 3.8, pytest and pytest-html installed in my virtual environment.
+Use the uploaded requirements.txt to configure a virtual environment to recreate my test environment -- "pip install -r 'requirements.txt' ".
 2. Problem solutions are written in Python 3.
 3. Tests are run using pytest -v -s --html=./Results/Project1_rpt.html --self-contained-html .
 4. The test report is in Results/Project1_rpt.html .